mwiater1/csc420-gui/README.md

 # World Flags

-This application shows all of the flags of the world.
+This application shows all of the flags of the world and is based on the [eu-flags](https://github.com/mwiater1/eu-flags) project.
 This was written as Homework #3 for CSC420 at SUNY Oswego.

 ## Getting Started